stephendade/aprilmav/README.md

 - ``--outliers=N``    Reject any outlier positions (more than 3 std dev above mean), based on last N frames.
 - ``--cuda``          Use OpenCV CUDA Extensions.
 Only applies to Gstreamer, GenericUSB and File camera drivers.
 - ``--tagFamily``     Use this Apriltag family.
 Defaults to ``tagStandard41h12``
 - ``--tagEngine``     Use the specified library for Apriltag detection.
-Choices are PyAprilTags (default) or OpenCV
+Choices are PyAprilTags (default), OpenCV or JetsonVPI

 Captures, processes and localises vehicle position and orientation.
 Sends this in MAVLink format to a connected ArduPilot.